Hip Conditions Treated by our Torrance Orthopedic Specialists

 Common Hip Surgeries, Procedures & Treatments

 Rolling Hills Medical offers both non-surgical and surgical treatment options for hip pain.
-Non-surgical treatments include custom treatment plans that may include physical therapy, rehabilitation, PRP injections, and more.
+Non-surgical treatments include custom treatment plans that may include physical therapy, rehabilitation and more.
 Depending on the specific hip problem, our orthopedic surgeons offer numerous procedures including:

 During hip fracture repair surgery, the broken hip bones are moved back into proper position and secured with metal pins, nails, screws, rods, or plates.

 A minimally invasive procedure used for treating the following types of hip conditions:

 - Loose bodies - Pieces of cartilage that form in the joint